 Delaware Political Weekly: April 19-25, 2014

 Yesterday, Hunter Biden emerged to tell us that Beau Biden, the new presumed frontrunner for Governor in 2016, is ‘doing great’.
 The day before, it was Pete Schwartzkopf.
 Assuming that they speak the truth, can someone, anyone, explain to me why the Beaudhisattva is incommunicado?
 Is he absorbing more enlightenment beneath the Bo Tree?
 I’m serious, can someone please provide a plausible scenario that would explain his refusal to come out and say, “Hi, I’m here, I’m healthy, didja miss me?”
 I honestly don’t think I’ve seen anything quite like this.
 It defies explanation, at least to me.
 BTW, if you read Hunter Biden’s statement carefully, he doesn’t say that Beau’s in great health.
-Come inside for the quote.
+Here’s the quote:

 Delaware Political Weekly: April 12-18, 2014